nepeivodaRS/QA_tool/README.md

 2. cd build
 3. cmake ..
 4. make
-5. copy these files to the build folder
+5. Copy these files
-  1) aamcc.png
+    * aamcc.png
-  2) AAMCC_run.py
+    * AAMCC_run.py
-  3) QA_script
+    * QA_script
-  to the build folder
+  from main flder to the build folder you created on step 1
-6. change in QA_script
+6. Change in QA_script
-  1) PathToMcini
+    * PathToMcini
-  2) PathToDcmAamcc
+    * PathToDcmAamcc
-  3) PathToQA
+    * PathToQA
   to your system paths
 8. python ./AAMCC_run.py